-Child and adult work together to get hands-on with everyday materials—such as cardboard boxes, paper, and lightbulbs—to explore scientific principles and engineer complex creations.
-Designed and led in part by Dan Schneiderman, research associate and community liaison at Rochester Institute of Technology’s MAGIC (Media Arts Games Interaction Creativity) Center, the Are You a Maker? series is offered in two time-specific sessions, each limited to 15 child-adult pairs.
-(Children must be between ages eight and 12 by January 1, 2018.)
+The popular Are You a Maker?
+Workshop series returns with a new theme—everyday objects taken to the extreme!
+Work together in child and adult pairs and get hands-on with ordinary materials, such as cardboard boxes, paper, and tape, to explore scientific principles and engineer complex creations.
+Designed and led in part by Dan Schneiderman, co-chair of Maker Faire Rochester, the Are You a Maker? series is limited to 20 adult/child pairs.
+(Children must be between ages eight and 12.)

-The program concludes with a celebration where participants share their favorite construction with the public in a special display at The Strong.
+The program concludes with a celebration at The Strong where participants share their favorite construction with the public in a special display.

 Please complete this form to be added to the waiting list for future workshops.